visminer/repositoryminer/README.md

 ## RM-Core

 Below follows an example how to execute the rm-core project.
-This code is just a sample, for more options of metrics check the package `org.repositoryminer.metric`, for more Code Smells check `org.repositoryminer.codesmell` and for more parsers check `org.repositoryminer.parser`.
+This code is just a sample, for more options of metrics check the package `org.repositoryminer.metric`, for more Code Smells checks `org.repositoryminer.codesmell` and for more parsers checks `org.repositoryminer.parser`.

 ```java
 import org.repositoryminer.codesmell.GodClass;